 5. Guns are a fact of life.

-In Texas, concealed weapons are all around you and many households own more than one gun.
-It’s a controversial fact of life in the Lone Star State, and something to be aware of before you go.
-If you’re planning to join the Second Amendment crowd after moving to Texas it’s important to follow permitting rules – and reasonable safety guidelines for storing guns at home and using guns during hunting season.
+It’s a fact of life in the Lone Star State that the Second Amendment is taken seriously.
+Concealed weapons are not uncommon and many households own more than one gun.
+If you’re planning to buy or considering buying firearms after moving to Texas it’s important to follow permitting rules – and reasonable safety guidelines for storing guns at home, carrying a weapon for personal protection and using firearms during hunting season.

 6. Texas is steeped in history.

 In Texas’ Dinosaur Valley State Park you can literally walk in the footsteps of dinosaurs that once roamed Texas.
 The state boasts a long history.
 By the time European settlers arrived in Texas, Native tribes including the Caddo, Apache and Comanche had been living on the land for roughly 11,000 years.
-Then there’s the Spanish and Mexican history of Texas and the famous fight for independence.
+Then there’s the Spanish and Mexican history of Texas – think the Alamo – and the famous fight for independence.
 If you love history, you’ll love living in Texas.